tethysplatform/tethys/docs/tethys_sdk/cloud_computing.rst

 Tethys Compute
 ==============
-The Tethys Compute settings in site admin allows an administrator to manage computing clusters, oversee jobs, and configure settings for computing resources.
+The Tethys Compute settings in site admin allows an administrator to manage computing clusters, configure schedulers, oversee jobs, and configure settings for computing resources.

 (add screenshot of settings?)